nanotee/nvim-lua-guide/README.md

 ```

 Strings with invalid Lua names can be used with `vim.fn[variable]`.
-For example, hashes (`#`) are no valid characters for indentifiers in Lua, so autoload functions have to be called with this syntax:
+For example, hashes (`#`) are not valid characters for indentifiers in Lua, so autoload functions have to be called with this syntax:

 ```lua
 vim.fn['my#autoload#function']()